changyy/ICTCLAS-CPP/README.md

 ```
 # Usage

-You should check the lastest source code link at: http://ictclas.nlpir.org/downloads and change the path at CMakeLists.txt to fetch the code:
+You should check the latest source code link at: http://ictclas.nlpir.org/downloads and change the path at CMakeLists.txt to fetch the code:

 Link: